windingtree/org.id-sdk/packages/cli/docs/testcases.md

 ## Issues management

-It is proposed to use use [GitHun issue tracker](https://github.com/windingtree/org.id-sdk/issues) for issues management.
+It is proposed to use use [GitHub issues tracker](https://github.com/windingtree/org.id-sdk/issues) for issues management.

 Here the commonly used [issue template](./issue.md).